rumsystem/quorum/README.md

-# RUM: The internet alternative
+# RUM: The internet alternatives

 ### An open source peer-to-peer application infrastructure to offer the internet alternatives in a decentralized and privacy oriented way.